Looking for something specific? Jump to the content you need right away!

 What Are Unhealthy Veins?

 Let’s compare healthy veins to unhealthy ones.
 Whereas healthy veins have strong walls and valves, damaged ones do not.
 Damaged veins do not function properly and blood can leak and pool causing them to swell.
 This means that they’re no longer able to fully close, allowing blood to leak back through the valve when muscles relax — and forcing the blood to reroute to the nearest healthy valve.
 But the extra pressure becomes too much for that once-healthy valve.
 The valves below it are impacted as well.
 Blood pools in the vein instead of moving back to the heart as it should, and as a result, varicose veins can occur.

 What are the Types of Veins?

 As previously mentioned, your body relies on a large network of veins to carry blood from the body back to the heart.
 There are several types of veins that work together to make this happen!
 Superficial veins are close to the surface of the body and drain into deep veins.
 The deep veins then carry blood back to the heart through the inferior vena cava.
 This is the body’s largest vein!
 Lastly, there are perforating veins, which help transport blood from the superficial veins to the deep veins.

 Everything to Know About Varicose Veins

 At Central Florida Vein and Vascular Center, we are dedicated to educating our clients.
 We’re happy to answer any questions you have, and we want to ensure that you know as much about your vein health as possible.
-Keep reading to learn more about the different types of veins, the important roles they play in your body, common misconceptions, risk factors, and how varicose veins can form.
+Keep reading to learn more about the different types of veins, the important roles they play in your body, the stages of varicose veins, common misconceptions, risk factors, and how varicose veins can form.